The Hostages

 For weeks, their fate remained uncertain.
 Hamas eventually claimed in November 2023 that Shiri and the children had been killed by an Israeli airstrike.
 Israeli authorities and the family hoped this was propaganda or a mistake, as Hamas continued to hold Yarden (the father).

 During ceasefire negotiations in early 2025, Hamas agreed to return the remains of Shiri and her two children, as well as another deceased hostage.
 On February 22, 2025, four small coffins were handed over via the Red Cross at the Rafah crossing.
 However, Israeli forensic examiners quickly discovered a disturbing error: one of the bodies was not Shiri Bibas at all.
 Hamas had mistakenly (or falsely) sent a different woman’s corpse in place of Shiri’s.
-Only the remains of baby Kfir, little Ariel, and a male hostage (Oded Lifshitz) were correctly identified.

 This “misidentification” outraged Israel and threatened to derail the ceasefire agreement.
 Israeli Prime Minister Benjamin Netanyahu accused Hamas of a cruel deception and warned that “Hamas will pay” for not returning Shiri’s body as promised.